RamblingCookieMonster/Dots/README.md

 This is a janky CMDB-lite that uses PowerShell, neo4j, and a little duct-tape

-WARNING: This is at the _sufficient for demo purposes_ stage.
+_WARNING_: This is at the _maybe sufficient for demo purposes_ stage.
 No tests.
 Many assumptions.
 Use at your own risk : )

 ## What can Dots do?